-All other pupils at the school will have a statement of special educational needs or an EHCP.
+All other pupils at the school will have a statement of special educational needs or and Education Health and Care Plan (EHCP).

-All referrals for the placement of children and young people with a statement or EHCP are discussed and decided by the Local Authority's multi-agency Special Needs Resource Panel or where the referral meets the criteria it will be considered at officer level .
+All referrals for the placement of children and young people with a statement are discussed and decided by the Local Authority's multi-agency Special Needs Resource Group or where the referral meets the criteria it will be considered at officer level .
 The views of an Educational Psychologist are always sought in support of this process.